 Configuring the Incident Flow Section

 A "Create" step will always be present at the top of your flow.
 Your internal users with edit permissions for the incident type will be able to generate new incidents.
 Once the incident is submitted, it can be transitioned to additional steps.
 There are four additional step types that you can choose from.
-You will always an “Internal” step available.
+You will always see an “Internal” step available.
 This step type is best used if your internal users need to take action.
-The other step types will be available based on the fields you’ve defined in the fields & attributes portion of your incident type.
+The other step types will be available based on the fields you’ve defined in the Fields & Attributes portion of your incident type.
 For example, if you have a “distributor” field, you will be able to add a step in your flow for the distributor location contact to be notified.